 Simenon develop a taste for voyages when he was assigned a reporting task which required him to travel on sea for several months in 1928.

 Out of his five hundred (500) novels, seventy five (75) novels and twenty eight (28) short stories featured Commissaire Jules Maigret.
-He was a fictional character who investigated crimes in most of Simenon’s novels.
+This was a fictional character who investigated crimes in most of Simenon’s novels.

-Simenon was very good at his work of writing but he still wanted to match Sophocles and Euripides.
+Georges Simenon was very good at his work of writing but he still wanted to match Sophocles and Euripides.
 The two were legendary writers of all time.
 Sophocles had a great influence on drama and was filthy wealthy.

 He had made a specialization out of focusing on the people at the bottom of the society pyramid.
 That is the prostitutes, salesmen, clerks and waiters.
 These are the people he always featured in his work of literature.

-Simenon reminds us that when writing about real life events, we should learn to rename places and doubt everything.
+Georges Simenon reminds us that when writing about real life events, we should learn to rename places and doubt everything.